ibexa/documentation-developer/docs/guide/persistence_cache.md

     Current implementation uses Symfony cache.
 It technically supports the following cache backends:
     [APCu, Array, Chain, Doctrine, Filesystem, Memcached, PDO & Doctrine DBAL, Php Array, Proxy, Redis](https://symfony.com/doc/current/components/cache/cache_pools.html#creating-cache-pools).
-    We recommend using Redis for clustering and Filesystem for single server.
+    We only officially suppoort using one of the adpaters listed below.

-*Use of Memcached or Redis is a requirement for use in Clustering setup.
-For an overview of this feature, see [Clustering](clustering.md).*
+*Use of Memcached or Redis as shared cache backend is a requirement for use in Clustering setup.
+For an overview of this feature, see [Clustering](clustering.md).
+Filesystem adapters arefor instance **not** made for being used over ashared filesystem.*

 **Cache service**